-"This summer we burned lots of time on the T3E," says team member Greg Aldering of NERSC’s contributions.
-"They gave us help developing our algorithms, and they gave us confidence in our methods."
+“This summer, we burned lots of time on the T3E,” said team member Greg Aldering of NERSC’s contributions.
+“They gave us help developing our algorithms, and they gave us confidence in our methods.”

-"One thing we needed to establish about our model -- and did establish -- is that the mass of the universe couldn’t go negative," says Aldering.
+“One thing we needed to establish about our model – and did establish – is that the mass of the universe couldn’t go negative,” said Aldering.

-"Currently this work takes about an hour using 128 processors on the T3E," Nugent says.
-"It's wonderful to be able to run six or seven of these in just one day and then compare the results."
+“Currently, this work takes about an hour using 128 processors on the T3E,” Nugent said.
+“It’s wonderful to be able to run six or seven of these in just one day and then compare the results.”

 Those results include the designation by Science of research revolutionary in its field.
 In addition, Supernova Cosmology Project team leader Saul Perlmutter was also honored with an invitation to address the recent supercomputing conference SC98, sponsored by the Institute of Electrical and Electronic Engineers, where he discussed the melding of cosmology and computational science at Berkeley Lab.